ironhack-labs/lab-html-exercise/readme.md

 In this exercise, you've built a clone of a piece of the npm home page.
 This site is very complex so if you managed to make it look anything like the original, good job! :trophy:

 This concludes the HTML / CSS module.
 We are proud of you!

+OMG!
+I need to have better confidence that I'm going to get this right.

 _The Ironhack team :heart:_